-show codactivation is a command to display the CPU Activation key information stored in the XSCF.
+showcodactivation is a command to display the CPU Activation key information added to the system.

 If showcodactivation is executed with nothing specified, the current CPU Activation key information is displayed.

 Note - For details on the CPU Activation key, see the Fujitsu M10/SPARC M10 Systems System Operation and Administration Guide.